 ‘Evenings are one of the times most people crave sweet treats.
 So try going out for a walk, do something around the house or have a nice bath rather than flopping in front of the TV with a packet of sweets,’ adds Rob.

-Rob also recommends drinking ‘a large glass of water when you get a craving as dehydration can be confused with hunger.’
+Rob also recommends drinking ‘a large glass of water when you get a craving as dehydration can be confused with hunger (opens in new tab).’
 Chewing gum may benefit some people, too.
-‘It’s been shown that in some cases this may ease cravings.
+'It's been shown that in some cases this may ease cravings.
 Though obviously go for something sugar-free!’

 It’s also important to relax as anxiety is often a trigger.
 ‘Stress can have a major impact on cravings as we seek out comfort foods,’ says Rob.

 Another useful trick that Rob recommends is sniffing vanilla.
 ‘It sounds weird but some people find this helpful to alleviate sugar cravings,’ he says.